aabhasp6UCL/aabhasp6UCL/README.md

 ### 🚀 What I'm working on

-* ⚡ **C++ Trading Systems** — currently building a limit order book and market microstructure engine
+* ⚡ **C++ Trading Systems** —currently building on the limit order book and market microstructure engine - construct short-horizon predictive signals from LOB state variables, trade flow, liquidity imbalance, and market activity.
-* 🧮 **Mathematical Finance** — A python project exploring Monte Carlo methods for derivative pricing, with a focus on numerical methods, convergence, and quantitative finance applications by analysing a self-constructed options impleid volatility framework.
+* 🧮 **Financial modelling** — Looking to further develop the options implied volatility surface project - looking to further explore Monte Carlo methods for derivative pricing, with a focus on numerical methods, convergence, and quantitative finance applications by analysing a self-constructed options impleid volatility framework.

 ### 🛠️ Tech Stack